Thomas L. Young: Early life

 Young was born in Killyleagh, County Down, in Ulster, a northern province of Ireland.
 At that time, all of Ireland was part of the United Kingdom of Great Britain and Ireland.
 While living in Ireland, his father was a gardener for The 2nd Baron Dufferin and Claneboye.
 He immigrated with his parents to the United States as a child and spent his childhood in New York.

+He worked for a Democratic Party newspaper in Sidney, Ohio in 1862 between military service, and afterward, and spoke out against the Lincoln Administration, believing them to be too soft in the war effort thus far.
+After military service, he returned to Cincinnati and graduated from the Cincinnati Law School in 1865.

-Military career
+Military service

 Young enlisted in the U.S. Army in 1848, originally joining as a musician.
 He advanced through the ranks of the artillery to become a First Sergeant in the 3rd U.S. Artillery, serving under Brevet Major John F. Reynolds.
 After his service ended in January 1858, Young moved to Pennsylvania, then to Cincinnati a year later, where he served as the Assistant Superintendent for the House of Refuge Reform School for Youth.

 In March 1861 Young, believing a civil war to be imminent, wrote to General Winfield Scott volunteering his services.
 He officially joined the American Civil War effort a month later.
 Between August and December, he served under John C. Frémont as a captain while stationed in Missouri.
 The unit disbanded at the beginning of 1862, and Young left the service.
-He worked for a Democratic Party newspaper in Sidney, Ohio, afterwards, and spoke out against the Lincoln Administration, believing them to be too soft in the war effort thus far.

 Young re-enlisted and received a commission as major in the 118th Ohio Infantry in September 1862, where he remained for the duration of his service.
 He was promoted to the rank of lieutenant colonel in February 1863 and the rank of colonel in April 1864.
 At the Battle of Resaca in May, Young led a charge against the enemy that was quickly defeated; the charge caused him to lose 116 of his 270 men in the span of a few minutes.
-He contracted an illness during the Atlanta Campaign, and resigned from the Army in September.
+He contracted an illness during the Atlanta campaign and resigned from the Army in September.
 President Abraham Lincoln brevetted him Brigadier-General of volunteers for his service on March 13, 1865.